HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/search_using_opensearch/components.md

 We provide default theme modules (CSS and JS files) that can be used as-is or extended by customers.
 These are the steps to get the provided theme modules for the HCL End-user Search UI on your own DX deployment instance.

-1. Log in to your HCL Digital Experience 9.5 platform, and select **Themes** from the Practitioner Studio navigator home cards or side nav.
+1. Log in to your HCL Digital Experience 9.5 platform, and select **Themes** from the Practitioner Studio homepage home cards or side nav.

     ![](../../../assets/HCL_Search_Get_Theme_Modules_01.png "Log in to HCL Digital Experience 9.5 and Go to the Themes page")